The Ultimate 7 Day Peru Itinerary for Adventure-Lovers

 Booking Tickets for Machu Picchu

 This is important!!
 You need to book your entry ticket to Machu Picchu ahead of time (I recommend at least two months ahead of time).
 It can sell out.
 Entry costs about $40-$60 depending on if you book direct through the government site (which can be a little hard to navigate) or if you want the easier experience booking through GetYourGuide (linked above).
-You select a ticket based not only of the date you are going, but also the one-hour time slot of when you can enter.
+You select a ticket based not only of the date you are going, but also the one-hour time slot of when you can enter as well as the specific circuit you want.
 Once you enter, you can stay as long as you like, but you HAVE to enter within the time frame of your ticket.
 They are strict about this.
 For instance, we booked a ticket for 11:00-12:00 entry, got up there at 10:55, and they made us wait 5 minutes before we could enter.

 Note: On your 7 day Peru itinerary, I recommend avoiding Sunday as your Machu Picchu day.
 On Sundays, locals get in for free, so it can be even more crowded.